vladi-rh/rhoai-genaiops-lab-instructions/docs/8-agents/3-agentic-llamas.md

 Ready to see how much easier this gets?
 You'll build the same agentic capabilities with **~70% less code**.
 No manual parsing.
 No iteration loops.
 Just clean, declarative agent definitions.

-1. Go to your workbench and go through the notebook **`experiments/8-agents/4-agentic-llamas.ipynb`**